wp-plugins/optinmonster/readme.txt

 = Detailed Conversion Analytics =

 Most people don't know what to do with analytics because they don't understand them.
-OptinMonster's <a href="http://optinmonster.com/features/conversion-analytics/" rel="friend" title=conversion analytics">conversion analytics</a> is easy to understand and give you the stats that matter, so you can take action to improve your lead-generation strategy.
+OptinMonster's <a href="http://optinmonster.com/features/conversion-analytics/" rel="friend" title=“conversion analytics">conversion analytics</a> is easy to understand and give you the stats that matter, so you can take action to improve your lead-generation strategy.

 = MonsterLinks&trade; - 2 Step Opt-in Technology =